Date of birth

 In the 72nd minute the game was tied at 1-1 and Booty slotted it home passed the keeper as the Royals went on to win it 2-1.

-He will forever hold the record for being the first ever substitute at Madejski Stadium when he came on for Andy Bernal in the first ever game in the new stadium beside the M4, where the Royals ran away 3-0 winners over Luton Town.
+He will forever hold the record for being the first ever substitute at Madejski Stadium when he came on for Andy Bernal in the first game in our new stadium beside the M4, where the Royals ran away 3-0 winners over Luton Town.

 During his stay in blue and white hoops, he started 79 games across the league and cup, then after his time in Berkshire, Booty went out on loan to Southend, before making the move permanent a month later.